-> Each day (by 9am!) a list of activities will be uploaded onto the class blog page on the school website.
+Each day (by 8am!) a list of activities will be uploaded onto the class Google Classroom page.
 We are uploading the tasks the night before, so parents get a heads up and can go over things before the following morning.
-Y2 and above pupils will have the same activities also uploaded onto Google Classroom and we aim to develop this over the closure period.
-Please see the separate advice on using Google Classroom.
+YR parents will have their learning uploaded on the Class R blog page.

-> How will the learning be organised?
+How will the learning be organised?

 |Reading for fluency and pleasure||Reading books (x2 will be brought home from school) Also Fiction and non-fiction Comics Magazines||30min|